 - Be aware of inaccessible PDF's

-- Encourage students to use the Ally Plugin(links) in Canvas for converting posted PDF
+- Encourage students to use the Ally Plugin in Canvas for converting posted PDF or PowerPoint

 files that are mainly text based.

-- Consider alternative text needs
+- Consider Alt-Text needs

 - Learn more about image description at the Benetech Diagram Center.